Lipschitz geometry of complex surfaces: analytic invariants and equisingularity: Intermediate and complete of the discriminant curve

 The polar rates were given in \cite[Example 15.2]{BNP} except for the two with value $7/5$, whose computation is explained in Section \ref{sec:explicit computation}.
-Figure \ref{fig:carrousel sections} shows the intermediate carrousel section followed by the complete carrousel section.
+Figure \ref{fig:carrousel sections} shows the complete and intermediate carrousel sections.
 The gray regions in the intermediate carrousel section represent $\Delta$-pieces with rates $>1$ (the $B(1)$-piece is also a $\Delta$-piece). \end{example}